Understanding the Predicate Offences to prevent money laundering

 What is a Predicate Crime? – Predicate Crime Meaning under UAE Laws

-Predicate Offense Definition:
+Predicate Offence Definition:

 Any act constituting a felony or misdemeanour under laws of the UAE, whether committed inside or outside the UAE, when such act is punishable in both countries – UAE and the other country where the crime has been committed.

-Further, the definition of the term “Crime” in the UAE AML/CFT regulations includes money laundering and related predicate offences
+Further, the definition of the term “Crime” in the UAE AML/CFT regulations includes Money Laundering and related Predicate Offences

 With our AML expert guidance,